š Get Race Ready: Your Ultimate Guide to Conquering the Gazley Volkswagen Wellington Marathon

 ā Start fueled:Ā Eat a carb-rich meal 2ā3 hours before the race.Ā But race morning anxiety is real ā and it can mess with digestion.
 Use breathwork, music, visualisation, or even a short walk to stay calm.
 Stick to eating what you've practiced - no new foods or drinks on race day!

-ā Fuel early and often:Ā Begin fueling within 30ā45 minutes of the race, and aim for 30ā60g of carbs per hour.Ā
+ā Fuel early and often:Ā Begin fueling within 30ā45 minutes of the race.
+Current guidelines suggest aiming for 30ā60g of carbohydrates per hour for races under 2.5 hours, and up to 60-90g per hour for longer endurance events.

 For Breastfeeding Mums:Ā Bring extra snacks and water, especially around feeding or pumping times.
 Your energy needs are highāfuel accordingly!